Gift in your will

 Free will writing service

 There is no obligation to leave a gift in your will.
-However, after making sure you have provided for any loved ones, it would be wonderful if you decided to leave a gift to Victim Support.
+However, after making sure any loved ones are looked after, it would be wonderful if you, or supporters, decided to leave a gift to Victim Support.